MRCIEU/introduction-to-r/introduction/solutions.md

 ## Loading and navigating a data frame

-This practical is based around the Hosmer and Lemeshow data on birthweight (lbw.csv).
-The file is located in the archive folder **Intro_to_R_Data.zip**.
-Please unzip the folder and move this file into your working directory.
+This practical is based around the Hosmer and Lemeshow data on birthweight ([lbw.csv](lbw.csv?raw=1)).
+Download this file to your working directory.

 The **lbw** data frame contains the following information: